FaroukBENGHARSSALLAH/java-spring-security/spring-boot-annotation-http_basic-based/README.md

 - H2database
 - Spring Security 4.2

-> This project is in the alpha stage
+> This project is in the development stage